 For the few artists that still like to sell physical CDs or vinyl, CD Baby offers these options for an extra fee, whereas DistroKid is all digital.
 There are many benefits to releasing a cover song as an independent artist.
 But there is a bit of hassle to sometimes get the copyright and legal issues processed.
 DistroKid takes care of your cover song licensing fee for $12 per song yearly.
 CD Baby had this option, but removed it.
 Therefore, you will have to go to one of the external services they suggest to license cover tracks.

-Tunecore charges a fee of $29.99 per album for the first year, and $49.99 each following year.
+Tunecore has a fee of $29.99 per album for the first year, and $49.99 each following year.
 If you only want to release a single, you will pay $9.99 per single yearly.
 In comparison, as you know, DistroKid is $19.99 per year and you get to upload unlimited tracks.
 As with DistroKid, Tunecore doesn’t take any royalties – so it is an even playing field in this regard.

 Tunecore has an extensive and more sleek online experience, including sync licensing.
 The platform has an interface designed specifically to help you get your music played on video games, TV commercials and films.
 They also make sure you get paid for any sync licensing.
 This is a great feature because it gives your music the opportunity to be introduced to a wider audience, and can be a great source of additional income.